Financial-Times/n-search-query-parser/README.md

 ### `tokenize(query)`

-Accepts a string and returns an array of tokens (see "grammar" below).
+Accepts a string and returns an array of tokens (see "grammar" below for more details).

 ```js
 const tokens = parser.tokenize('"Elon Musk" AND (Space-X OR Tesla)');